jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 ### Acknowledgements

-* Thanks to my Mentor Mo Shami for his immensely valuable feedback, advice and encouragement throughout this project.
+* Many thanks to my Mentor Mo Shami for his immensely valuable feedback, advice and encouragement throughout this project.
 Thanks for pushing me to do the best I can!
 * Thanks to the CI tutors for all their help with bugs that I couldn't get my head round!
 Thanks also for helping me out when Codeanywhere did weird things and required extra adjustment!
 * Thanks for the CI slack community for valuable input and help bug-fixing.
 * Thanks to the wonderful CI London Community for all the moral support.
-* Thanks to Oli, Zac, Nathan, and Rob for their user acceptance tesing and feedback.
+* Thanks to Oli, Zac, Ruth, Nathan, and Rob for their user acceptance tesing and feedback.
 Cheers for breaking my site, guys...